Comparison of Silvaco and Synopsys TCAD Predictions Including the Perugia Radiation Damage Model in Silicon Pixel Detectors for the HL-LHC: Irradiated Device: Results

 \section{Irradiated Device: Results}

 In the following the results from the simulations of the irradiated device will be presented when both bulk and interface defects are simulated.

-In figure~\ref{fig:irrIV} the IV characteristics of the irradiated diode are presented for all scenarios.
+In Figure~\ref{fig:irrIV} the IV characteristics of the irradiated diode are presented for all scenarios.

 At $T = $~248~K the agreement between the two TCAD tools is remarkably good; only at very large voltages the two predictions depart one from the other, especially at the largest fluence.
 This could be linked to the same issue observed before irradiation, {\it i.e.} being due to the different mesh grids between the two tools.
 At the highest temperature the agreement is more at a qualitative level, in particular at the largest fluence.
-This result needs to be investigated more but at the same time it is not so worrying due to the limited applicability of the results since a device after being irradiated at $\Phi = 1.0\times10^{16}$~\SI{}{n_{eq}cm^{-2}} is very rarely operated at temperature above~0~C. For this reason in the following only results at $T = $~248~K will be presented.
+A different impact ionization model was tested (by Okuto and Crowell~\cite{OKUTO1975161}) and the level of disagreement was found to be even larger.
+This result could be investigated more but at the same time it is not so worrying due to the limited applicability of the results since a device after being irradiated at $\Phi = 1.0\times10^{16}$~\SI{}{n_{eq}cm^{-2}} is very rarely operated at temperature above~0~C. For this reason in the following only results at $T = $~248~K will be presented.

-In figure~\ref{fig:irrCV} the CV characteristics at $T = 248$~K of the irradiated device are reported when both bulk and interface defects are simulated.
+In Figure~\ref{fig:irrCV} the CV characteristics at $T = 248$~K of the irradiated device are reported when both bulk and interface defects are simulated.
+The level of agreement between the two tools is practically perfect.